The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 When Vibe Coding IS the Right Choice

 We are not here to tell you vibe coding is always wrong.
-It is the right approach when:
+It can be appropriate when:

 The application is internal or disposable.
-Admin tools, data migration scripts, one-off analysis dashboards, event microsites — if the blast radius is small and the lifespan is short, production-grade engineering is overkill.
+Admin tools, data migration scripts, one-off analysis dashboards, and event microsites may justify a lighter approach if the blast radius is small, the lifespan is short, and sensitive data is not involved.

 When It Is Not

 You are in a regulated industry.
-Healthcare, finance, insurance — these sectors have compliance requirements that vibe-coded applications cannot meet.
-HIPAA, SOC 2, and PCI-DSS demand audit trails, access controls, and security practices that are not generated by default.
+Healthcare, finance, and insurance products may need audit trails, access controls, evidence, and security practices that a generated prototype will not provide by default.
+Involve qualified compliance and security specialists before choosing the development approach.

 What a Professional Rescue Looks Like